franticnerd/academic-kickstart/content/research/projects.md

 ### Research interests

 Our research goal is to enable machines to turn massive data into knowledge in a label-efficient and robust way.
 Revolving around this goal, we study the following topics in data mining and machine learning:
-- **Data Mining**: text mining; spatiotemporal data mining
+  - Low-resource text mining
-- **Machine Learning**: uncertainty estimation; probabilistic modeling; graphical models; semi-supervised learning
+  - Time series and sequential data analysis
+  - Learning with less labeled data
+  - Probabilistic modeling and uncertainty quantification

 ### Representative publications